 Case Study: Zero Downtime in an Automotive Logistics Center

-Theoretical standards are excellent, but how does this perform on the floor?
-Consider a Tier-1 automotive parts manufacturer operating a fleet of 50+ AGVs.
-Their chassis were equipped with standard commercial Wi-Fi bridges.
-Due to the high density of steel stamping machines and constant layout changes, their AGVs experienced an average of 15 network-related stoppages per shift.
+In theory, standards are great.
+But how does this translate on the floor?
+Imagine a Tier-1 automotive parts manufacturer with a fleet of 50+ AGVs.
+They had the usual commercial Wi-Fi bridges on their chassis.
+With a very high density of steel stamping machines and constant layout changes, their AGVs were experiencing an average of 15 network-related stoppages per shift.
 Every stoppage required a human operator to physically walk onto the floor, reset the safety relay, and manually clear the SCADA fault, costing thousands in lost throughput.

-The facility completely replaced the onboard commercial bridges by adopting a decoupled AGV onboard network architecture, utilizing robust industrial-grade Wi-Fi routers that natively supported 802.11r protocols.
+The facility replaced all onboard commercial bridges with a decoupled AGV onboard network architecture, using robust industrial-grade Wi-Fi routers natively supporting 802.11r protocols.
 By configuring the APs and the AGV routers to share the same Mobility Domain and enabling FT Over-the-Air, the roaming handover times dropped from an erratic 450ms to a consistent 12ms.
 The result?
 Network-related AGV stoppages dropped to zero immediately after deployment.

 Frequently Asked Questions (AGV Roaming)